ecorradine/text-to-magic-demo/README.md

 ### Twilio Account

-You'll need a Twilio Account for this project.
-You can use my referral code to get $10 credit when you sign up and upgrade your account. www.twilio.com/referral/EMipQ8.
-You will be able to use a free Twilio trial account for this project.
+You'll need a Twilio Account for this project..

 ### Phone Number

-Provision a phone number to use inside your Twilio Account following these steps: https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console
+Provision a phone number to use inside your Twilio Account following these steps:

+WhatsApp-->
 ## Deploying this project

 ### Step 1: Create a Function service.